Property Tax Deductions: The Complete Guide

 - Property taxes

 Before the cap, homeowners in high-tax states could deduct their full property tax and state income tax.
 A homeowner in New Jersey paying $12,000 in property taxes and $8,000 in state income tax used to deduct $20,000.
-Now they're capped at $10,000.
+The TCJA capped them at $10,000.

 Common Property Tax Exemptions